-I. Discussion (25%):
+I. Discussion Forum (20%):

-Discussion assignments are scheduled throughout the course.
-In the weeks in which a discussion is assigned--unless otherwise stated in Canvas-- your first discussion forum response is due Wednesday by 11:59 pm; remaining posts can take place at your own pace provided they are posted by Sunday 11:59 pm.
+Discussion forum assignments are scheduled throughout the course.
+In the weeks in which a discussion forum is assigned--unless otherwise stated in Canvas-- your first discussion forum response is due Wednesday by 11:59 pm; remaining posts can take place at your own pace provided they are posted by Sunday 11:59 pm.